 Some sports have a strong association with social class

 If you’ve spent any time in Britain you will notice how social class subtly affects most parts of daily life – and this includes sport.
-In the Rio Olympics 2016, 33% of all medal winners had a private school background, yet only 7% of British children attend private schools.
+For example, in the Rio Olympics 2016, 33% of all medal winners had a private school background, yet only 7% of British children attend private schools.

 The sports least affected by social class (at least at an amateur level) either have good public facilities or are easy for people to take part in.
 Examples are swimming, running, cycling, football, basketball, cricket, badminton, tennis and canoeing.

 There are other sports that strongly associated with the upper class.
 These are usually activities that need exclusive facilities or expensive equipment.

 - Real tennis: Alongside normal tennis (also called ‘lawn tennis’), there is a much older sport called ‘real tennis’.
 It is played indoors using a solid ball.
 Real Tennis clubs are nationwide, but mostly in private schools, universities or royal palaces.
 Most British people have never played it, or even seen it.

 - Polo: Polo (pictured) is highly skilled – players try to hit a ball while riding a pony – but the cost of the facilities mean wealth is a necessary factor.
 There are strong links to royalty (many members of the royal family are keen players).
 Polo matches are usually high society events, for example the Cartier Queen’s Cup.

 - Rowing: Using a rowing machine is a popular gym activity, but being part of a rowing team is only possible for people near a large river.
 Rowing is rarely taught in state schools, but is a proud feature of many private schools.
 Added to that is the cost of joining a rowing club.
 Rowers are therefore usually from the upper middle class or upper class.
 Famous British rowing events are Henley Royal Regatta (July) and the Boat Race on the Thames between Oxford University and Cambridge University (April).